 When it comes to funding your business, choosing the right method can be overwhelming.
 From Investors, Pay Day Loans, Lines of Credits, or Bank Loans, which option will be the best for you?

-Lucky for you, two members of our Richmond team just spoke on that subject at a recent BizWorks Networking event.
+Lucky for you, two members of our Richmond team share their insight on this topic.
 Read the post below to hear thoughts from David Younce, Business Development Officer, and Sam Poole, Retail Regional Manager, both in our Westhampton office.

 Unfortunately, that’s not the case for many.
 All too frequently owners report that they were successful for several years and didn’t need the bank.
 They were making money.
 They didn’t have a reason to talk about lending.
 “It can be frustrating for both the owner and the banker when it becomes too late to lend.
 It’s important to have that relationship with your banker early on so that they can understand your story and help guide you before it gets to that point.
 That’s our job.
 That’s what we do.” said David.
 Either way, for many, there comes a time when that changes and there becomes a need.